ESE-OS/.github/profile/README.md

 ## Hi there 👋

 You are on the ESE'OS repository.
+Here you can found all our projects that are developped by members.

 ## About us